Management of Irregular Periods & PCOS

 Polycystic ovaries – Over time, ovaries can enlarge and develop many follicles that surround the eggs due to disruption of ovulation and can result in infertility.

 Please contact us if you have irregular menstrual periods, if you’re experiencing infertility or if you experience worsening hirsutism, acne and male-pattern baldness.
-There is hope as there are many medical treatment options available for these symptoms.
+There is hope as there are many medical treatment options available for PCOS symptoms.
 Once your PCOS is treated, we can also provide laser treatment for active acne as well as acne scars.

 PCOS signs and symptoms are typically more severe if you’re obese.
 Please feel free to call us for a nutrition consultation as we also specialize in optimizing your nutrition as it relates to PCOS.